s0/tools-snap-service/README.md

 - `width` — (default `800`) specify a pixel value for the viewport width.
 - `height` — (default `600`) specify a pixel value for the viewport height.
 - `scale` — (default `2`) specify a device scale (pixel density) to control resolution of PNG output.
+- `selector` — (optional) specify a CSS selector.
+Snap Service will return ONLY the first element which matches your selector.
 - `logo` — (optional) Display your site's logo in the header area of each page on your PDF.
 See [Custom Logos](#custom-logos) section for instructions on adding your logo to this repository.
 - `user` — (optional) HTTP Basic Authentication username.
 - `pass` — (optional) HTTP Basic Authentication password.

+We do our best to validate your input.
+When found to be invalid, we return **HTTP 422 Unprocessable Entity** with a reason that the validation failed.

 ## Custom Logos